This guide to international schools in Germany explains everything you need to know if you’re an expat looking at

 - Berlin British School

 - St George’s The British International School (with 3 schools based in Cologne, Dusseldorf, and Munich)

 All three of these schools provide an education influenced by British teaching methods, standards, and culture to pupils of all ages from early years through to year 12.
 The Cologne campus at St George’s also offers boarding.

 Tuition fees are on a sliding scale as learning progresses.
-For example, costs at the Berlin British School range from around €6,000 per annum for early years to over €15,000 a year for year 12.
+For example, costs at the Berlin British School range from around €6,000 per year for early years to over €15,000 a year for year 12.

 Both schools offer a limited number of scholarships and bursaries to students meeting eligibility criteria.
 Admissions information and details on how to apply are given on the school websites.